zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 $ ./run_dcl_node -t genesis -c <chain-id> node0
 ```

+**Notes**

+*   the script assumes that:
+    *   current user is going to be used for `dcld` service to run as
+    *   current user is in sudoers list
+*   if it's not acceptable for your case please consult a less automated guide [Running Genesis Node](running-genesis-node.md)

 This command:

 *   generates a new key entry for a node admin account